willhowes/makers_portfolio_and_notes/week_10.md

 - Poor team work and communication
 - Taking too long to agree on project direction

 #### Final projects
 - Important to remember - the project is abstract but the people in your team are real.
 - Distracted by job hunting
-- Make sure commits are even
+- Make sure commits are even - you can co-author commits.
 - Get in early Monday morning.
 - Should still make time for own work.
-- Can co-author commits.

 ### Advice from Sophie regarding class extraction and TDD
 * When you are refactoring and class extracting, for your unit tests it is a good idea to copy all the existing tests for the current class over to a new test file for the new class.
-Put these two test files side by side and then go through them one-by-one and deciding whether they are needed for the new class (if so, refactor them to apply to the new classe, if not delete them) and delete those no longer relevant to the old class.
+Put these two test files side by side and then go through them one-by-one and deciding whether they are needed for the new class (if so, refactor them to apply to the new class, if not delete them) and delete those no longer relevant to the old class.

 * In terms of not deleting currently working code when you refactor - you could put the new code above the old code and put an explicit return in so that the old code is not called.